-In addition, you will have significant interaction with faculty, staff, and focus company representatives.
+In addition, you will have significant interaction with staff, mentors, and focus company representatives.
 Activities that focus on career development, community service, and building leadership skills are integral parts of the program.
-The academic year will culminate in a Case Study Competition at which company representatives will act as coaches and judges, and a high ropes course.

 Selection Criteria and Requirements

 The BHLC is limited to twenty-five students for 2015-2016.
 Selection criteria include leadership and community service experience as well as an essay response.
 Students should apply via the Learning Community Interest form.

 We are looking for students who can commit to the learning objectives of the program and be active participants in all planned activities for the program.
 You will live in the same wing in Taylor Tower (an honors residence hall on north campus) and take a clustered class together with other BHLC students in Autumn 2014.

 Benefits to Students

 Students participating in the Business Honors Learning Community will belong to a community which fosters team building, educational advancement, and practical experience through service learning and leadership initiatives.
 The Learning Community will also include:

-The Business Honors Learning Community will focus on helping students become successful Fisher College students and citizens through a threefold approach.
+The Business Honors Learning Community will focus on helping students become successful Fisher College of Business students and citizens through a threefold approach.